zimeon/auth/client/osd/README.md

 ## Running demo

-The demo page `index.html` assumes that an IIIF server is running at `http://localhost:8001` with the image `http://localhost:8001/tetons` (see <../../server>).
+The demo page `index.html` assumes that an IIIF server is running at `http://localhost:8001` with the image `http://localhost:8001/tetons` (see /server in this repository).
 Running a simply python webserver from this (`osd`) directory with `python -m SimpleHTTPServer` will generate the following on access to <http://localhost:8000/>:

 ```sh
 simeon@Cider osd>python -m SimpleHTTPServer